 St. Vincent de Paul Louisville operates a wide array of permanent housing, transitional housing, and shelters for those who are experiencing homelessness in Louisville.
 We provide over 250 housing units with strengths-based case management, and additional resources such as food, furniture, and clothing.
 Annually, we receive over $2.5 million from HUD, with additional programs supported by the VA, Louisville Metro Government, and private donations.

 For this project, we are partnering with Catholic Charities of Louisville.
-They provide a wide range of supportive services, with strong competencies in working with of sexual violence and sex trafficking, working with refugees, providing family services and mother/infant care, and serving low-income members of the community.
-They are a services provider and are bringing expertise in cultural competency, trauma-informed care, and language fluency to this project.
+They provide a wide range of supportive services, with strong competencies in working with survivors of sexual violence and sex trafficking, working with refugees, providing family services and mother/infant care, and serving low-income members of the community.
+They are a survivor services provider and are bringing expertise in cultural competency, trauma-informed care, and language fluency to this project.

 The Transitional Housing/Rapid Re-housing model gives survivors the flexibility to choose the type of housing assistance they need.
 It provides both a secure, site-based transitional housing facility and housing vouchers for scattered-site rental units in the community, and survivors can opt for one or both choices.
 The purpose of transitional housing is to immediately give survivors a safe, secure place to live temporarily while they search for appropriate permanent housing that will meet their long-term needs.